Open all

 Around two-thirds of pupils opt into boarding, choosing between full or flexi.
 Full boarders are allowed home at weekends; flexis are able to upgrade; and day pupils can even book in for the occasional overnight – if an activity or rehearsal overruns beyond 9pm they can stay over at no extra cost.
 There are seven boarding and three day houses in total: four boys’ boarding; three girls’ boarding; one boys’ day house; one girls’ day house and one co-ed day house (an increasingly popular option).
 They’re all situated on site and close to the main college building, which makes getting around a breeze.
 Pupils share a room with two or three others until they reach Year 11, when they move to their own single bedrooms.
 We had a recent snoop round two girls’ houses which were both homely and comfortable – one had breath-taking views of the South Downs and a lovely huge common room.

-Nearly all staff live on campus, creating a unique community feel.
-At weekends, there are sometimes up to 300 pupils in school, and there is certainly enough going on to keep those who stay entertained.
-There are lessons on Saturday mornings, then the afternoons are dedicated to sport – Sundays are reserved for studying, activities and downtime.
+There are lessons on Saturday mornings with a focus on PSHE and careers for the older pupils, as well as optional courses in service and leadership, which are part of the sixth form ‘super’ curriculum.
+Afternoons are dedicated to sport, while Sundays are reserved for studying, activities and downtime.
 The younger years can book trips to the local leisure centre, while older pupils are allowed to walk into Shoreham or get a train to Brighton.

 Lancing school community

 Pastoral care is taken seriously here, with an onsite chaplain and counsellor supported by a solid house system and network of tutors.
+The feeling we get is that all staff, from the head to the matrons, are very protective of the children in their care.
+Senior deputy pastoral Emma-Kate Henry says the atmosphere among everyone in the school is very warm.
 Every year, sixth formers are trained up as peer supporters, and there’s a special PSHE programme for parents and pupils.
 Sixth formers also choose a tutor to stay with them for their final two years, supporting them pastorally as well as academically.
-The school chapel is a focal point of life here – weekly services are attended by all, regardless of faith, and there is also a prayer room for pupils who are Muslim.
+The school chapel is a focal point of life here – weekly services are attended by all, regardless of faith, and there is also a multi-faith room for pupils of other faiths.
+Pupils come from 45 different countries and there are 40 different languages spoken, making up a diverse community of backgrounds and beliefs.

 And finally...